Koschmann-Lab/cnstap-objects/README.md

 UPDATING KO VERSION(S)

-After making changes in the src code for either of the knowledge objects, you will need to take the following steps to ensure that this code is correctly pushed and deployed onto the web.
-The first step ensures that the version of the code is updated everytime a new change is made:
+After making changes to index.js files located in the src code folder for one or both of the knowledge objects, you will need to take the following steps to ensure that this changed index.js file code is correctly pushed and deployed into the CNS-TAP app running on the web.
+The first step ensures that the version of the index.js code is updated everytime a new change is made:

 - Update version number within the @id, identifier, and version sections of the metadata.json file